Introduction

 The git repositories hosted currently in the lince-social GitHub Organization mean this:

-• lince: the app's code.
+• lince: the app's code and this documentation.

 • dna: the databases for different Lince behaviors.